By Andrea M. Darcy

 When we start therapy for the first time, we might suffer the common illusion that therapy leads to being the together person we always meant to be.
-With enough sessions, we will be happy all the time, organised, and, well, perfect.
+With enough sessions, we will be happy all the time!
+Organised at last!
+And, well, perfect.

-The next step is to take this unrealistic idea of perfection and project it squarely onto your therapist.
+We then take this unrealistic idea of perfection and project it squarely onto our therapist.

 No matter how much we all want psychotherapists and counsellors to be pillars of perfection, they are (gasp!) humans.
 They too have families, relationships, and careers that don’t always go to plan.
 They will occasionally be tired or frazzled, and they might not always seem happy.
-Likewise, they might also show up in a funny outfit, or smelling like cooked food, or with really messy hair, or some other small thing we find unacceptable and deem a sign of not ‘being together’.
+Likewise, they might also show up in a funny outfit, or smelling like cooked food, or with really messy hair.
+And a lot of therapists are even in therapy themselves.

-On a good note, if your therapist will never be perfect and they’ve done a lot of work on themselves, it means that you can drop that yardstick for yourself, too.
+On a good note, accepting your therapist is a flawed human like the rest of us means that you can drop that perfection yardstick for yourself, too.
+You can start to see how your imperfections are just fine.
 Being an evolved human isn’t about constant happiness or looking together after all, it is about how to accept yourself as is.

 2. If your therapist has fallen off a pedestal, it’s because you put them there.

-But if you have put your therapist on a pedestal, you’ve really only given them one further option – to fall off it.
-And that’s not really their fault.
-They never asked to be considered special or better than you.
-A good therapist would in fact do anything but encourage such thoughts.
+But if you have put your therapist on a pedestal, you’ve really only given them one further option.
+To fall off it.

-It’s actually inevitable that at some point you will feel let down by your therapist.
-Therapy is a relationship between you and your therapist, and, just like a partner or family member will do things that make you feel disappointed, so, too, will a therapist.
+It’s inevitable that at some point you will feel let down by your therapist.
+Therapy is a relationship, and, just like a partner or family member will do things that make you feel disappointed, so, too, will a therapist.
 They will not hear something you said correctly, or not notice that you have that book they recommended is sticking out of your rucksack, or not agree with you on something.